fiso64/slsk-batchdl/README.md

 default-folder                  Default sldl folder name (usually the playlist name)
 ```

-## Skip-existing

-sldl can skip downloads that exist in the output directory or a specified directory configured
-with --music-dir.
-The following modes are available for --skip-mode:

-### m3u
-Default when checking in the output directory.
-Checks whether the output m3u file contains the track in the '#SLDL' line.
-Does not check if
-the audio file exists or satisfies the file conditions (use m3u-cond for that). m3u and
-m3u-cond are the only modes that can skip album downloads.

-### name
-Default when checking in the music directory.
-  Compares filenames to the track title and artist name to determine if a track already exists.
-  Specifically, a track will be skipped if there exists a file whose name contains the title
-  and whose full path contains the artist name.

-### tag
-  Compares file tags to the track title and artist name.
-A track is skipped if there is a file
-  whose artist tag contains the track artist and whose title tag equals the track title
-  (ignoring case and ws).
-Slower than name mode as it needs to read all file tags.

-### m3u-cond, name-cond, tag-cond
-Same as the above modes but also checks whether the found file satisfies the configured
-conditions.
-Uses necessary conditions by default, run with --skip-existing-pref-cond to use
-preferred conditions instead.
-Equivalent to the above modes if no necessary conditions have
-been specified (except m3u-cond, which always checks if the file exists).
-May be slower and use a lot of memory for large libraries.

 ## Configuration
 ### Config Location:
   sldl will look for a file named sldl.conf in the following locations: